Montana Divorce Procedures

 • Other issues relevant to the divorce

-The discovery stage is generally not a contested one and the divorcing partners provide one another essential data as specified by the rules of procedure.
+Many cases in Montana are not contested divorces where the divorcing partners provide one another essential data as specified by the rules of procedure.
 Sometimes it happens that one of the divorcing partners does not divulge relevant information.
 In such a situation, the divorce lawyer can obtain orders from the court that force the partner to reveal the data.
 Additionally, this partner has to disburse the fees of the divorce lawyer for obtaining the court orders.

 Divorce Papers